knqyf263/trivy-issue-action/README.md

     # Severities of vulnerabilities to be registered to GitHub Issues
     # Default: 'CRITICAL'
     severity: ''

+    # Comma separated list of directories where traversal is skipped
+    # Default: ''
+    # Example: 'tests, integration-tests'
+    skip-dirs: ''

     # Assignees
     # Default: ''